aheil/cse-theme/README.md

 ## Installation

 This theme repo was designed for the [CSE1500 course materials](https://github.com/chauff/Web-Teaching/).
 It does not have to be forked, cloned or anything else.
 It can be used as [remote theme](https://github.blog/2017-11-29-use-any-theme-with-github-pages/).
-All that is needed in the repository to apply the theme to is to copy the contents of `_config.yml`, remove the line `theme: minima` and add the following two lines:
+All that is needed in the repository to apply the theme to is to copy the contents of `_config.yml`, remove the line `theme: minima` (at the bottom of the file) and add the following two lines:

 ```
 baseurl: "/Web-Teaching/"
 remote_theme: chauff/cse-theme
 ```

 The `baseurl` is used to set the root of the website (minus the hostname).
 The `remote_theme` has the format `GITHUBUSERNAME/REPO`.
 That's it.
 Once the `_config.yml` file is added to the repository of choice this theme will apply to it.

-The custom 404 page for some reason did not work when only placed in this repo, so it should be copied to the repository that uses the remote theme.
+The custom 404 page (`404.html`) should also be copied to the repository (do not hide it away in a folder, otherwise it won't be found) that uses the remote theme.

 # Course content